Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/1_Software_installation.rst

 .. note::

-    Please note that this tutorial is based on python3.
-If you want to use python2, please download another version of the tutorial.
+    :combo:`red font-bolder:Please note that this tutorial is based on python3.
+If you want to use python2, please download another version of the tutorial.`

 Set Python3 as default python (Necessary)
 ================================================================